shswhrigjtigogrkf/Hipposite/README.md

 ---
 ## 🗺️ Roadmap
-We're planning to bring some exciting new features to HIPPOSITE 2!
+We're planning to bring some exciting new features in HIPPOSITE 2!
 Here's what's in the works:

 - 🕹️ **Games Tab**
   - Find a bakers dozen (or more!) games to waste your time away.